Which place is cheaper, Rome or Bratislava?

 The weather in Bratislava can be very cold.
 In the winter, Bratislava is much colder than Rome.
 Typically, the winter temperatures in Bratislava in January are around 2°C (36°F), and Rome is about 8°C (47°F).

 Bratislava usually receives less sunshine than Rome during winter.
-At this time of the year, Bratislava gets 65 hours of sunny skies, while Rome receives 127 hours of full sun.
+Bratislava gets 65 hours of sunny skies, while Rome receives 127 hours of full sun in the winter.

 In January, Bratislava usually receives less rain than Rome.
-At this time of the year, Bratislava gets 38 mm (1.5 in) of rain, while Rome receives 81 mm (3.2 in) of rain.
+Bratislava gets 38 mm (1.5 in) of rain, while Rome receives 81 mm (3.2 in) of rain each month for the winter.

 Both Rome and Bratislava during the spring are popular places to visit.
 The natural beauty are the main draw to Bratislava this time of year.
 Furthermore, many travelers come to Rome for the activities around the city and the natural beauty.